systematically-design/tokenScript-Documentation/src/docs/02-using-the-app/04-visualizations.md

 # Visualizations

-TokenScript automatically creates beautiful visualizations of your tokens.
+Systematically automatically creates beautiful visualizations of your tokens.
 These help you see how your design tokens work together and make it easier to understand your design system.

 ## What Are Visualizations?